-where $N^\mu\coloneqq nu^\mu$ is the cosmological particle current four-vector, which satisfies the particle number conservation law $N^\mu{}_{;\mu}=0$, (\ref{FRW2a}), see Weinberg~\cite{weinberg-2008}, Appendix~B\@.
-As will become clear in Section~\ref{sec:unique}, the quantities (\ref{eq:scalars-flrw}) and their first-order counterparts play a key role in the evolution of cosmological density perturbations.
+where $N^\mu\coloneqq nu^\mu$ is the cosmological particle current four-vector, which satisfies the particle number conservation law ${N^\mu{}_{;\mu}=0}$,~(\ref{FRW2a}), see \cite{weinberg-2008}, Appendix~B\@.
+As will become clear in Sections~\ref{sec:unique} and~\ref{sec:newt-limit}, the quantities~(\ref{eq:scalars-flrw}) and their perturbed counterparts play a key role in the evolution of cosmological density perturbations.